 In Table 2, we present the quantitative results of our Mobile Transformer on IWSLT'14 De-En dataset, comparing to the transformer baseline as well as the LightConv (Wu et al., 2019b).
-In the extremely efficient settings, our model even achieves 1.5 BLEU score improvement than the transformer.
+Under 100M Mult-Adds, our model even achieves 2.1 BLEU score improvement than the transformer.